fubar2/treeval_gal/treevalgal/README.md

 This workflow integrates tracks from prototype TreeVal subworkflows into a single JBrowse2 configuration, ready to view, share and download.

 > [!WARNING]
-> The compressed archives can be very big, because they contain the reference sequences and tracks, albiet compressed and indexed.
+> The compressed archives can be very big, because they contain the reference sequences and tracks, albeit compressed and indexed.

 Testing results, suggestions and contributions are very welcome.